 Establishing Rapport with a Client

+To work well with a client, we need to establish rapport with them.
 Rapport is important, whatever model of counselling the counsellor is working with.

 Unless a client feels a sense of rapport, they will be unlikely to be able to work well with the counsellor.

 To establish rapport with the client, the counsellor needs to think about:

 - Being well prepared for the session, unrushed, calm, ready and prepared to be there for the client, putting their own issues and problems out of the way, for the duration of the session.

 - Making a safe and trusting environment, including taking the trouble to make the setting appealing; offering a restful, clean, uncluttered and pleasant setting; providing comfy seating and perhaps a cup of tea; and ensuring there are absolutely no intrusions, and that the room is soundproofed.